-- The use of steroids to reduce potential optic nerve injury during surgery leads to immunosuppression and potential reactivation of latent viruses and other systemic effects
+The use of steroids to reduce potential optic nerve injury during surgery leads to immunosuppression and potential reactivation of latent viruses and other systemic effects

-- Existing endoscopic devices do not provide sufficient flexibility to access the difficult retrobulbar region
+Existing endoscopic devices do not provide sufficient flexibility to access the difficult retrobulbar region

 In minimally invasive surgery, especially in cramped areas of the body, imaging of the surgery site is a major challenge.
-Any visualization of the site during surgery provides the surgeon with realtime spatial information.
+Any visualization of the site during surgery provides the surgeon with real-time spatial information.
 By tracking images provided by an endoscope and overlaying them onto existing images of the surgical site, doctors can save time, operating costs, and avoid complications with the surgery.

 Intellectual Property Status